DankestFke/userstyles/Youtube Netflix Subtitle/readme.md

 <h1 align="center"> YouTube Netflix Subtitle </h1>
 Derives from @ang3lo_azedo's "YouTube Netflix Subtitles".
 This userstyle focused on customization on subtitles.

-Head to if you want to suggest or encountered any bugs [issues](https://github.com/DankestFke/userstyles/issues).
+Head to [issues](https://github.com/DankestFke/userstyles/issues) if you want to suggest or encountered any bugs.

 ### Table of content
 [Features](#Features)